• Skip to primary navigation

 What kind of oil should I use for roasting the green beans?

 Olive oil is recommended for coating the green beans before roasting.
-You can also successfully substitute avocado oil for a similar result.
+You can also successfully substitute avocado oil for a similar result and a lighter flavor.
+Both oils hold up to high heat.

 Cooking with AI?
 Click the button below to send this exact recipe to ChatGPT so it doesn't miss any ingredients.